We can become better at mixing techno songs (tracks) as a DJ by practicing. We can become better faster by practicing mixing with the right songs.

 A 120 BPM song in the key A♭ major: Subjected – Symbiose

-The Wikipedia minimal techno page mentions that the minimal techno genre is known for its stripped-down aesthetic.
-The genre exploits repetition with subtle and effective development.
-Therefore, minimal techno songs are minimalistic and not crowded.
+The Wikipedia minimal techno page mentions that the minimal techno genre is known for its stripped-down artistic sound with repetition and understated development.
+For me, minimal techno songs are minimalistic and not crowded.

-A 130 BPM song in the key G♭ major: Plastikman – Hypokondriak
+A 130 BPM song in the key E minor: Plastikman – Hypokondriak

 A 125 BPM song in the key F♯ minor: Dubfire – RibCage

-A 125 BPM song in the key B♭ major: Gaiser – Withdrawal
+A 125 BPM song in the key A♯ minor: Gaiser – Withdrawal

 A 139 BPM song in the key G minor: Robert Hood – Minus